 Article 70.
 When there is a vacancy in the post of Prime Minister, or upon the first convocation of the Diet after the general election of the members of the House of Representatives, the Cabinet shall resign en masse.

 Article 71.
 In the cases mentioned in the two previous articles, the cabinet must continue its functions until the period in which the prime minister is chosen.

-- Manage foreign affairs matters;
+- Administer foreign relations matters;

 SAW.
 The Judiciary – Articles 76 to 82

 Article 76.
 All judicial power is vested in the Supreme Court and lower courts as established by law.

 No extraordinary tribunal shall be established, nor shall any other body or agency of the executive have final judicial power.